 Can You Buy It Here?

 Should you forget something or not have the room to bring it with you, we encourage you to shop local in downtown Oberlin.
 Along Oberlin’s main street area you’ll find a five-and-dime store, a market, clothing stores, and bookstores where you can buy essentials.
-All are within walking distance of campus, but specialty shops and superstores are difficult to get to unless you have a car.
+All are within walking distance of the campus, but specialty shops and superstores are difficult to get to unless you have a car.

 Browse this list of local businesses to find out where to buy what you need.

 The International Student Resource Center assists international students with a wide range of issues including developmental advising, community building, visa regulations, and immigration paperwork.

 The office coordinates programming and educational events to help international students transition and get involved in campus life and serves as the hub of international student support on campus.
 Our international community includes more than 300 students with foreign citizenship from over 50 countries.